-Lutgens & Tarbuck, The Atmosphere: An Introduction to Meteorology, ala carte & MODIFIED MASTERING pkg, 13/E ISBN-13: 9780134157306; Prentice Hall 2016 For the textbook the cheapest purely digital option for the book is for students to purchase modified Mastering Meteorology with eBook directly on the Pearson website: EBook + modified Mastering Meteorology on their website http://www.masteringmeteorology.com Note: If you purchase the textbook somewhere else - which you can - you must wait until the first day of class for further instructions on how to access the Mastering material through Blackboard.
+Lutgens & Tarbuck, The Atmosphere: An Introduction to Meteorology, ala carte &

+MODIFIED MASTERING pkg, 13/E ISBN-13: 9780134157306; Prentice Hall 2016 For the textbook the cheapest purely digital option for the book is for students to purchase modified Mastering Meteorology access with eBook directly through the course's blackboard site:

+Note: If you purchase the textbook somewhere else - which you can - you must wait until the first day of class for further instructions on how to access the Mastering material through Blackboard.
+Do not buy it someplace else.